-In addition to a host of precautions regarding how frequently to use Trimix, and other medications to avoid while using Trimix (e.g. oral ED medications), most prescribers will discuss an appropriate starting dose, amount by which patients can increase dosage each time, and an upper limit of how many units of Trimix to take in any 1 administration.
+In addition to a host of precautions regarding how frequently to use Trimix, and other medications to avoid while using Trimix (e.g., oral ED medications), most prescribers will discuss an appropriate starting dose, the amount by which patients can increase dosage each time, and an upper limit of how many units of Trimix to take in any single administration.
 Most often, this roughly translates into:

-- A starting dose of 15 units of Trimix.
+- A starting dose of between 5 and 20 units of Trimix.

 - Increasing subsequent dosages by no more than 5 units at a time.

-- A maximum dosage of 50 units of Trimix at a time.
+- Maximum dosage of 50 units of Trimix at a time.

 That does not mean, however, when looking at how many units of Trimix may be useful for a given individual, that dosages higher than 50 units have not been prescribed.
-Typically, however, these are special or less common cases, that would require subsequent visits or consultations with the prescriber to ensure the safety of the patient.
+Typically, however, these are special or less common cases requiring subsequent visits or consultations with the prescriber to ensure the patient’s safety.

 The best chance of achieving a positive outcome with Trimix is to follow all of the prescribing information, literature, and instructions provided.
 By doing so, and observing the precautions, administration instructions, and dosage guidelines set by your prescriber, you will likely see satisfactory erections suitable for sex, without the painful and potentially dangerous side effects like persistent or painful erections, priapism, or damage to the penis.
 That’s why you should never rely on Internet searches or articles like this alone to determine how many units of Trimix are suitable.
 Only your prescriber can tell you that safely.

-Since Trimix is only available with a prescription, you can choose to get it by discussing with your primary care or men’s health specialist and seeking a prescription.
-Or, more conveniently and discreetly, you can obtain Trimix from an online telemedicine provider, such as Invigor Medical.
-A telemedicine consultation is required, in which a licensed prescriber will discuss your health, current medications, erectile dysfunction history and experience, and other risk factors to determine is Trimix is suitable for you.
-If so, a prescription will be issued and transferred to the associated compounding pharmacy to be filled, and sent to your home for you to start using.
+Since Trimix is only available with a prescription, you can choose to get it by discussing with your primary care or men’s health specialist and seeking a prescription before you buy Trimix.
+If so, a prescription will be issued and transferred to the associated compounding pharmacy to be filled and sent to your home for you to start using.
 Many men find this a more appealing and approachable alternative to embarrassing in-person discussions with their doctors.

 Frequently Asked Questions

-Trimix should produce an erection lasting around 1 to 2 hours, usually within 20 to 30 minutes of administration at most.
+Trimix should produce an erection lasting around one to two hours, usually within 20 to 30 minutes of administration at most.
 After this time, it should lose its efficacy, and any erection should go away on its own.
-For some men, erections during the 1 to 2 hour effective time period go away following orgasm and ejaculation, whereas for others, they do not.
-Erections that don’t, however, and last 4 hours or longer, are considered dangerous and a medical emergency, and you should seek emergency medical care to avoid potentially permanent damage to your penis.
+For some men, erections during the effective time period go away following orgasm and ejaculation, whereas for others, they do not.
+Erections that don’t, however, and last 4 hours or longer are considered dangerous, and a medical emergency, and you should seek emergency medical care to avoid potentially permanent damage to your penis.
 The risk of this outcome increases with higher dosages, which is another reason to be sure to follow your prescriber’s instructions with regard to how many units of Trimix to take.

 Trimix is considered very effective for treating ED.
 In studies of men who did not see satisfactory treatment via oral ED medications, Trimix injections resulted in between 80 and 95% satisfaction rates, depending on the study.
 Individually, the medications that make up Trimix all produced some positive results, but their combined use success rate outweighs their individual success rates.
 It is important to note, however, that Trimix does not cure any underlying causes of ED, but can be an effective treatment to produce erections satisfactory for penetrative sexual intercourse.

 Trimix is a prescription medication, and naturally has risks associated with it.
 However, if proper injection technique is used, precautions are followed, and all health or medication history disclosed to the prescriber, the risk of side effects is fairly low.
-As mentioned above, side effects tend to increase with higher dosages, so it is important to only take how many units of Trimix you have been prescribed, not more.
-You should not take Trimix more frequently than specified, or inject it anywhere other than in the appropriate part of the penis.
+As mentioned above, side effects tend to increase with higher dosages, so it is important only to take the number of units of Trimix you have been prescribed, not more.
+You should not take Trimix more frequently than specified or inject it anywhere other than in the appropriate part of the penis.

 The most common side effects are injection site pain, small amounts of bleeding immediately following administration, and some initial discomfort.
 Poor hygiene may increase the risk of developing infections, and overuse – such as taking too high a dosage – increases the risk of priapism/erections requiring emergency medical care.

-If you think Trimix might be right for you, then talk to your doctor, or arrange a telemedicine consultation with Invigor Medical from the comfort and privacy of your home.
-Trimix has been shown to be very successful in treating ED, especially in men for whom oral medications have not been effective.
+If you are considering buying Trimix, and deciding if it might be right for you, then talk to your doctor.
+Trimix has been shown to be very successful in treating ED, especially in men, for whom oral medications have not been effective.